lizm696/6ms/index.md

 title: About Us
 ---

-At 6th Morpeth Scouts we offer a range of activities, challenges and experiences to engage and support young people in their personal development, empowering them to make a positive contribution to society.
+Here at 6th Morpeth Scouts we offer a range of activities, challenges and experiences to engage and support young people in their personal development, empowering them to make a positive contribution to society.

 The Scouting programme provides a structure of badges and awards, which are progressive through the sections, and based on a number of objectives.